William-LP/portfolio/README.md

 # To do

-* Link resume in PDF to the download button
+* Translate tooltip in about and link an english resume to the download button